simonmichael/hledger/doc/SPEC-holdings.md

 - Rows with no known market price show blank Price, Value and Gain, rather than pretending the gain is zero.
-- Amounts are displayed normalised to their commodity's display precision (unlike lot names, which can show more precision).
+- Amounts are displayed normalised to their commodity's display precision by default (unlike lot names, which can show more precision);
+  `--round` can select another rounding strategy (default: hard).
 - The totals row shows only the commodity-independent columns:
   Cost, Value, Gain.
 - Possible future columns: portfolio weight %, realised gain, XIRR.